-- Participate in weekly seminars (offered via video/web conferencing at community sites outside the Anchorage bowl.)
+Participate in weekly seminars, Fridays 1-4 pm (offered via video/web conferencing at community sites outside the Anchorage bowl.)

-- Spend an average of 5–10 hours per week outside the Friday seminars on LEND activities such as family match, clinical/field experiences, and research.
+Spend an average of 5–10 hours per week outside the Friday seminars on LEND activities such as clinical/field experiences, time with host family, and research

 Eligibility criteria for Long Term Fellows

 Meet one of the education/experience descriptions below: Baccalaureate degree and enrolled in a

 graduate program in one of the following disciplines: nursing, public

 health, social work, psychology, special education, education, speech

 language pathology, audiology, occupational therapy, or medicine. -OR- Graduate degree in one of the following disciplines: